swei-seismo/Qtomo/README.md

 4. (Optional) Plot ray tracing results (pl_raypath.m)
 5. Tomography inversion

 5.1.
-Invert for Q with a large inversin problem, use iterative LSQR (invertQp.m)
+Invert for Q with a large inversion problem, use iterative LSQR (invertQp.m)

 5.2.
-Invert for Q with a small inversin problem, use non-negative least square (invertsameQpQsnnls.m)
+Invert for Q with a small inversion problem, use non-negative least square (invertsameQpQsnnls.m)

 5.3.
 Invert for Qp/Qs with a small inversion problem, use SVD (invertsameQps3D1Dsvd_vard.m)